Non-standard customization of Zendesk solutions

 “We asked for many customizations that were not standard Zendesk out of the box solutions and Lotus Themes were able to build them cleanly.”

 Riot Games wanted to customize their help center because standard Zendesk out-of-the-box solutions didn’t meet all their needs.
-As web development professionals, they had detailed requirements for their support site.
+As web development professionals, they had detailed requirements for their knowledge base.
 They prepared desktop and mobile wireframes illustrating their perfect help center.
 It was also crucial for Riot Games to be able to maintain it easily, and improve the mobile experience.

 One of the challenges was that the company had strict safety requirements, and they couldn’t give access to their websites to third parties.
 To help them maintain their customized support site on their own, we prepared instructions where they could find answers to their questions and make changes by themselves fast and easy.